Transversal non-Clifford gates on almost-good quantum LDPC and quantum locally testable codes: Introduction and main results

 Constructing quantum low-density parity-check (qLDPC) codes with desired properties is a deep and central problem in quantum computation that has attracted sustained effort over many years.
-This pursuit carries both practical importance as a pathway to efficient fault-tolerant quantum computation~\cite{Gottesman2013,Fawzi_expander,Nguyen2025FT}, as well as profound theoretical relevance through substantive connections with mathematics~\cite{Freedom2002,BH2013homological,FreedmanHastings2021,Li2025Poincare,LSWLL2026Theory}, physics~\cite{Rakovszky2023PhysicsLDPCI,DeRoeck2025LDPCGappedPhases,Yin2025StablePhases}, and complexity theory~\cite{AharonovAradVidick2013_qPCPSurvey,Eldar2016NLETS,Anshu_2023}.
-A strong notion known as quantum locally testable codes (qLTCs)~\cite{AharonovEldar2015QLTC} further involves a ``soundness'' parameter and has important motivations in e.g.~the context of the quantum probabilistically checkable proofs (qPCP) conjecture~\cite{AharonovAradVidick2013_qPCPSurvey,AharonovEldar2015QLTC,Eldar2016NLETS,Dinur2024sheaf}, a central open problem in quantum complexity.
+This pursuit carries both practical importance as a pathway to efficient fault-tolerant quantum computation~\cite{Gottesman2013,Fawzi2018PolyTime,Yamasaki2024QusiPloylog,Tamiya2024PolylogTime,Nguyen2025FT}, as well as profound theoretical relevance through substantive connections with mathematics~\cite{Freedom2002,BH2013homological,FreedmanHastings2021,Li2025Poincare,LSWLL2026Theory}, physics~\cite{Rakovszky2023PhysicsLDPCI,DeRoeck2025LDPCGappedPhases,Yin2025StablePhases}, and complexity theory~\cite{AharonovAradVidick2013_qPCPSurvey,Eldar2016NLETS,Anshu_2023}.
+A strong notion known as quantum locally testable codes (qLTCs)~\cite{AharonovEldar2015QLTC} further involves a ``soundness'' property and has important motivations for e.g.~improving the efficiency of quantum fault tolerance~\cite{Nguyen2025FT} and the quantum probabilistically checkable proofs (qPCP) conjecture~\cite{AharonovAradVidick2013_qPCPSurvey,AharonovEldar2015QLTC,Eldar2016NLETS,Dinur2024sheaf}, a central problem in quantum complexity.
 In particular, qLTC constructions with good distance and soundness were shown to imply the NLTS theorem~\cite{Eldar2016NLETS}, a major landmark towards qPCP, prior to its independent resolution via qLDPC codes~\cite{Anshu_2023}.
 Long-term work has recently culminated in breakthroughs which established ``good'' qLDPC codes with asymptotically optimal code distance and rate~\cite{PK2022Good,QuantumTanner2022,DHLV2022,losslessQLDPC} and ``almost-good'' qLTCs whose distance and soundness are polylogarithmically away from optimal~\cite{Dinur2024sheaf}.